aws-samples/scaletest-o3de-multiplayer-sample/README.md

 #### Arguments
 - _config-file_: Path to the config file to use.
 If no config file is specified, the tool will search for an existing config file called `multiplayer_test_scaler_config.json` under the execution directory.
--  _target_: Target to clear - client, server, all or AWSMetrics.
+-  _target_: (Optional) Target to clear - client, server, all or AWSMetrics.
 If no target is specified, all AWS resources will be destroyed.
 - _platform_: Platform of the project package.
 Currently, only supports `Windows`.

 ## Running unit tests